andrew/ultimate-awesome/README.md

 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
-- [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.